odomobo/slime-mold-wallpaper/docs/notes.md

 A. I guess scale inversely proportional to number of wisps.

 How to make opacity invariant with speed?
-A. Calculate pixel size, and then calculate average length based on that (adding root2 pixels, to correlate with fudge factor in shader).
+A. Calculate pixel size, and then calculate average length based on that.
 Then scale opacity inversely with average length.

 How to make opacity invariant with screen resolution?